iestyn-lewis/dxpl/index.md

+<b>The DX Patch Library is an independent product that is not built by, marketed, endorsed or supported by Yamaha.</b>

 ## What is it?

 The DX Patch Library (DXPL) is an essential companion for the Yamaha DX series of synthesizers.
 It contains: